aws-observability/cdk-aws-observability-accelerator/docs/tracing.md

-As this is a basic example, the service map doesn't have a lot of nodes, but this shows you how to setup tracing in your application and deploying it on Amazon EKS using the `eks-monitoring` module.
+As this is a basic example, the service map doesn't have a lot of nodes, but this shows you how to setup tracing in your application and deploying it on Amazon EKS using our OSS observability patterns.

-With Flux and Grafana Operator, the `eks-monitoring` module configures an AWS X-Ray data source on your provided Grafana workspace.
+With Flux and Grafana Operator, the OSS pattern configures an AWS X-Ray data source on your provided Grafana workspace.
 Open the Grafana explorer view and select the X-Ray data source.
 If you type the query below, and select `Trace List` for **Query Type**, you should see the list